w3c/window-management/EXPLAINER.md

 This method exposes the minimum information needed to engage multi-screen users, and to avoid requesting information and capabilities that are not applicable to single-screen users.
+By returning a promise, user agents can asynchronously determine whether sites may access this information, prompt users to decide, calculate the resulting value lazily, and reject or resolve accordingly.

 In the slideshow example, the site may offer specific UI entrypoints for single-screen and multi-screen users.

 ```js
 async function updateSlideshowButtons() {